your-tools/tsrc/docs/ref/cli.md

     If you want to add or remove a group in your workspace, you can edit the configuration file in `<workspace>/.tsrc/config.yml`

-    The `-r,--remote` option can be used to set a fix remote to use when cloning and syncing the repositories.
+    The `-r,--singular-remote` option can be used to set a fixed remote to use when cloning and syncing the repositories.
 If this flag is set, the remote from the manifest with the given name will be used for all repos.
 It is an error if a repo does not have this remote specified.